enirfonseca/Rendimento_Discente/README.md

 # Rendimento_Discente
 Dados do estudo referente a evasão e retenção no ensino de programação.
-Uma análise qualiquantitativa do endimento iscente
+Uma análise qualiquantitativa do rendimento discente